 Message from the Executives

-I am pleased to let you know that this month we are once again recognizing both Indigenous Heritage Month and Pride Month at the TTC with employee as well as customer campaigns.
+I am pleased to let you know that this month we are once again recognizing both Indigenous Peoples Month and Pride Month at the TTC with an employee and a customer campaign.
 The TTC has made equity, diversity and inclusion organizational priorities.
 The campaigns are important opportunities for us as we continue building an organization where employees feel like they belong and our customers feel welcome.

-On June 1, we kicked off Pride Month with a flag raising ceremony at our Hillcrest Complex.
-For the first time, the Progress Pride Flag will be flying all month both at Hillcrest and at 1900 Yonge Street.
-As in previous years, you will be able to see one of our wrapped buses on the 94 Wellesley route with Pride-themed artwork to celebrate the history, courage and diversity of Toronto’s 2SLGBTQ+ communities.
-This year we have taken it one step further and we have wrapped a second bus as well as a Wheel-Trans vehicle.
+As in previous years, you will be able to see one of our wrapped buses on the 94 Wellesley route with Pride-themed artwork to celebrate the diversity of Toronto’s 2SLGBTQ+ communities.
+We have also wrapped a second bus as well as a Wheel-Trans vehicle.
 If you spot one of the Pride-themed vehicles, be sure to take a photo and share it on social media using #TTCPride.

 Diversity and Culture Group

 The TTC celebrated National AccessAbility Week from May 28 to June 3.
 This was an opportunity to celebrate the contributions of Canadians with disabilities and to highlight communities as well as organizations working to remove barriers.
 It also presented an opportunity to reinforce our commitment to making the TTC more accessible and inclusive for employees as well as customers.
 To recognize this important week, we highlighted the Advisory Committee on Accessible Transit (ACAT) and Wheel-Trans staff for their tremendous efforts in making the TTC a reliable and accessible service for all customers.